 Benefits of combining SEO and PPC

 Jonathan Dunn, Commit’s digital services manager, says that we always take a multi-channel approach with every client.
 “Essentially, we value every piece of the company’s digital performance, whether that be paid search, SEO, social or remarketing,” he says.
-Each contribute to creating touch points throughout a customer’s entire digital journey with that brand.
+Each contributes to creating touch points throughout a customer’s entire digital journey with that brand.

 Here are some of the most important benefits of integrating PPC and SEO: